 The Museum of Mourning Photography & Memorial Practice archive is not intended for morbid fascination, but as an investigation into human ritual.
 The collection’s focus is on how photography, a tool as well as artistic medium, preserves memory as an expressive cultural document.
 Our mission is to collect, showcase, preserve and disseminate information pertaining to all facets of memorial photography.
 The collection is a resource for both the anthropologist and artist alike.

-Founded by Anthony R. Vizzari as part of A&A Studios, MoMP owns and protects over 1000 mourning photographs and negatives, circa 1860 to present.
-With a modest budget, the Museum actively acquires new items on an ongoing basis.
-In addition to photography, there is also a small archive of pertinent literature and memorial ephemera.
-It is the goal of the Museum to keep this type of photography accessible to the public.
-At this time, the Museum’s Collection is not available online.
+Founded by Anthony R. Vizzari, MoMP is a "mini-museum" archive of photographs, negatives, and memorial related ephemera c.1850 to present.
+With a modest budget, the museum actively acquires new items on an ongoing basis.
+It is the goal of the Museum to keep this type of photography accessible and protected for future generations.
+At this time, the Museum’s collection is not available online.

-MoMP is a small privately held collection made available for viewing by appointment only.
-The collection is located in Lyons, Illinois at A&A Studios.
-At this time, the collection may only be viewed by limited appointment, Mon-Thursday.
+MoMP is a private collection made available for viewing by appointment only.
+At this time, visits are limited by appointment, Mon-Thursday.
 (4-6week advance scheduling may be necessary).
 Please plan accordingly.
-To make arrangements to visit the collection, please email: email@example.com.
-(No phone calls please – allow for 48-72hrs for reply)
+To make arrangements to visit the collection, please email: use our contact form.